-Dealing with difficult tenants is bound to happen as a Metro Detroit real estate investor.
+Dealing with difficult tenants is bound to happen as a Detroit real estate investor.
 While it can be frustrating, the issues are usually pretty manageable.
 Learn more about how to deal with them in our latest post!

 When you are a landlord and the tenants living in your house drive you crazy, you might want to throw your hands up in the air and just give up.
 However, you don’t need to take such drastic measures.
 Most problems can be handled calmly and rationally when discussed.
-Keep reading to learn more about some of our best tips for handling difficult tenants in Metro Detroit!
+Keep reading to learn more about some of our best tips for handling difficult tenants in Detroit!

 Address The Problems Head On

 Be calm, rational and try to reason with them.
 Often times problems can be worked out if addressed.
 A tenant might not be aware of their dog barking all day when they are at work.
 But if it is politely brought to their attention, the problem can be solved.
 Let the tenant know about any complaints against them and if they are doing something in violation of their lease.
 Allow them time to correct their actions before escalating things further.
 Most people are pretty reasonable and will work with you to find a solution.

 When communicating with tenants, it is wise to record all communication in case you need to use it down the road.
 Save texts, emails and make notes of physical conversations.
 Keep a notebook showing your communication with any and all tenants.
 Having this information is very important should you need to deal with the eviction process later on.

 As a landlord, you don’t have to do it all on your own.
 Hiring a property management company to do your dirty work can ultimately save you time and money in the long run.
 A property management company will be extremely well versed in the law and rights of the landlord and tenant.
 Their experience and expertise will help you handle difficult tenants and with the eviction process if it comes to that.